LucasNomi/LucasNomi/README.md

 # Hello, I'm LucasNomi!

-- I'm a student of systems development at ETEC Antônio de Pádua Cardoso.
+- I'm a Software Developer.
+- Currently studying  Systems Analysis and Development at Fatec Ribeirão Preto
 - Looking for a job. 👀

 # 🛠 My tools